jtay/shoehive/docs/pages/api/6_command-system.md

 # 📨 Command System

 The command system in Shoehive provides a structured way to send messages between clients and the server, enabling bidirectional communication for game actions and state updates.

+It is not to be confused with the [Event System](/api/events) which is used to manage events between components in the game server.

 ## Introduction